awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-deployment-groups.md

 CodeDeploy does not automatically deploy your application to a newly tagged instance\.
 You must create a new deployment in the deployment group\.

-You can use CodeDeploy to enable automatic deployments to new Amazon EC2 instances in Amazon EC2 Auto Scaling groups\.
+You can use CodeDeploy to enable automatic deployments to new EC2 instances in Amazon EC2 Auto Scaling groups\.
 For more information, see [Integrating CodeDeploy with Amazon EC2 Auto Scaling](integrations-aws-auto-scaling.md)\.